jjwilke/kokkos/README.md

 ````
 and run `make test` after completing the build.

-There are a few different ways to configure Kokkos shown in the [build instructions](BUILD.md).
+There are different ways to configure Kokkos shown in the [build instructions](BUILD.md).
-The above configuration is equivalent to:
+The above is equivalent to:
 ````
-cmake .. \
+cmake $srcdir \
   -DCMAKE_CXX_COMPILER=$path_to_compiler \
   -DCMAKE_INSTALL_PREFIX=$path_to_install \
   -DKokkos_DEVICES=OpenMP,SERIAL \